 Does it matter if my broker’s firm had compliance policies about leveraged ETFs?

 Yes, this can actually strengthen your case.
 Many firms have internal policies requiring enhanced supervision and customer-specific suitability reviews for leveraged ETF recommendations.
-If your broker’s firm failed to follow its own compliance procedures, this demonstrates a violation of supervisory obligations under FINRA rules.
+If your broker’s firm failed to follow its own compliance procedures, this demonstrates a violation of supervisory obligations under FINRA standards.

 What if my broker says the losses were due to market conditions?